Tuhin114/auth0_package/README.md

 # auth0_package

-The **auth0_package** is an npm package designed to simplify the setup of authentication routes (login, signup, and logout) in your project.
+The **auth0_package** is a npm package designed to simplify the setup of authentication routes (login, signup, and logout) in your project.
 After installation, it creates a separate folder in your project root directory and makes necessary changes to index.js, allowing you to test these routes directly without additional coding.

 # Process